Type to search

 Where to stay in Hampi?

-There are a plethora of options to stay in Hampi, a backpacker’s paradise.
-There are guesthouses in Hippie island at economical rates.
+There is a plethora of options to stay in Hampi, a backpacker’s paradise.
+There are guesthouses in Hippie Island at economical rates.
 I would recommend staying in the Hampi town, close to the Hampi Bazaar, where you can see most of the heritage group of monuments.
-We stayed at Clarks Inn Hampi.
-At around Rs.2500 per night including breakfast we got an indoor swimming pool, gym, play zone, and amazing interiors.

 Hampi FAQs